One Year Language Exchange Visa Program

 With our Family Learning Center, based near Bo Sang, 15km east of Chiang Mai City, you can register as a volunteer for the Language Exchange Program.

 This is the ideal way to spend a full year in Thailand – without the need for visa runs every 2-3 months – and learn Thai language and culture by working with and getting to know local Thai people in the community.

-An additional advantage is that you will receive a work permit that will allow you to work legally in Thailand for the duration of your stay.
+An additional advantage is that you can apply for a work permit that will allow you to work legally in Thailand for the duration of your stay.

 We have fast fibre-optic wifi, a kind of co-working environment, facilities for web-camming and even a studio for high-quality audio/video recordings.

 So if you have some work you want to do involving online teaching or webinars or making YouTube videos or any kind of audio-recording (e.g. voiceover) then you can do it with us.